JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p2-traffic-signs/traffic-sign-classifier-project/README.md

 Analyze Performance on novel German Traffic Signs
 ---
-I grabbed seven german traffic signs from Google's image search.
-By chossing signs with graffiti I can see how this may bend the perception of the model.
+I grabbed seven German traffic signs from Google's image search.
+By choosing signs with graffiti I can see how this may bend the perception of the model.
 I also chose a sign that had an auxiliary, rectangular sign below directly below it -- an additional trait the model was not trained on.

 ![test images](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p2-traffic-signs/traffic-sign-classifier-project/write-up/test-images.JPG)